MAIGI/Learngit/readme.txt

 Git is a distributed version control system
+Git is a free software distributed under the GPL
 Git is free software distributed under the GPL
-Git is really a free software distributed under the GPL Git has a mutable index called stage
+Git has a mutable index called stage
 Git tracks changes of changes
 My stupid boss still prefer SVN